T4mmi/ITKBinaryThinning3D/README.md

 Acknowledgements
 ----------------

-**This contribution is only a python wrapping of the original Insight Journal post**, no *significant* changes have been made to the code.
+**This contribution is only a python wrapping of the original Insight Journal post**
+*No significant changes have been made to the source code*:
+- Wrapping was done using this [documention](https://itkpythonpackage.readthedocs.io/en/latest/Build_ITK_Module_Python_packages.html).
-*The original test image was converted from `uint16` DICOM to `uint8` TIFF format to avoid GDCM type errors.*
+- The original test image was converted from `uint16` DICOM to `uint8` TIFF format to avoid GDCM errors.
+- Source files were slightly changed to be wrapped and pass KWStyle tests.